paul-bennett/juggle/src/main/resources/README.md

 $
 ````

-However, if we allos Juggle to permute parmeters, it locates a match:
+However, if we allow Juggle to permute parameters, it locates a match:

 ````
 $ juggle -p double[],int,double,int -r void -x